FrostyX/frostyx.github.io/_drafts/copr-docker-without-supervisord.md

 When running `copr-frontend` from git, the `data/openid_store` contains files that were created within the frontend container.
-The problem is accessing them from the host system or from a new container when the old one is dropped.
-Those doesn't have the user and group available.
+The problem is accessing them from the host system or a new container when the old one is dropped.
+Those don't have the user and group available.

 ```